openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 ****************************************

-Open response assessment assignments can include learner training, peer assessment, and self assessment steps.
+Open response assessment assignments can include learner training, peer assessment, self assessment, and staff assessment steps.

+The component editor provides the steps in a sequence that works well for most courses.
+While you can change the order of the peer, self, and staff assessment steps, edX recommends that you include them in this order.

 .. note:: If you include a learner training step, you must also include a peer assessment step.
 The learner training step must come before peer or self assessment steps.

    If you include both peer and self assessment steps, edX recommends that you place the peer assessment before the self assessment.

+   If you include a staff assessment step, it should be the final step in the assignment.

 To add steps to the open response assignment, complete these actions.